2 min read

 Spark says it will offer a combined Spark Sport-Sky Sport bundle for $50 a month to broadband and mobile customers who are on contracts.

-Telco complaints at eight year high
+Telco complaints reach eight year high

 The Commerce Commission says the number of consumer complaints about telcos is increasing.
 As a result, Telecommunications Commissioner Tristan Gilbertson says the industry needs to lift its game.
 He is asking for industry views on what can be done to improve matters.